chinmayanand078/DevInsight-Generative-AI-CS787/docs/SETUP.md

            }'
   ```

 Responses come from deterministic heuristics (no external API keys required).
 If you pass `coverage_goal`, the service writes the code/tests to a temp dir and runs `pytest --cov`, returning the stdout/stderr summary alongside the generated test file.
+If `LLM_PROVIDER` is set to `openai` with a valid key, the review endpoint will also surface structured suggestions from the configured model.

 ## 8) Optional next steps

-- Swap `backend/app/llm/client.py` to call a real model for both `generate_review` and `embed`.
+- Run an end-to-end PR comment via Actions by executing `python -m backend.app.integrations.github_workflow --repo $GITHUB_REPOSITORY --token $GITHUB_TOKEN --event-path $GITHUB_EVENT_PATH` in your workflow.
-- Tune `backend/app/llm/client.py` with a semantic encoder instead of hash vectors for stronger retrieval.
+- Fine-tune an LLM with `python training/finetune_llama3.py --dataset data.jsonl --model meta-llama/Meta-Llama-3-8B-Instruct` after installing `training/requirements.txt`.
-- Wire `backend/app/integrations/github_client.py` into your CI to post review feedback directly on PRs.
+- Use a semantic encoder by setting `EMBEDDING_MODEL=sentence-transformers/all-MiniLM-L6-v2` before rebuilding the FAISS index.